 Executives on CompTIA’s Industry Advisory Councils mapped out the tech buyer’s journey, then refined the concept with more detail about each step, including what’s changed from traditional roles and how each member of the IT supply chain (vendor, distributor and solution provider) can add value to the equation and maximize success.

-The result of their efforts is now available as the Technology Buyer’s Journey interactive flipping book.
+The result of their efforts are now available as a downloadable infographic and a Technology Buyer’s Journey interactive flipping book.